 MMS application note, co-written with Dr Alexey Rak, Sanofi R&D, on the time- and cost-effectiveness of using microseeding in ambitious structural biology labs.

-Protein crystallization is a major bottleneck for protein structure determination, and it still remains the least standardized part of the protein structure determination process by X-ray crystallography.
+Protein crystallisation is a major bottleneck for protein structure determination, and it still remains the least standardised part of the protein structure determination process by X-ray crystallography.

 In 1991, Enrico Stura introduced streak seeding and perfected macroseeding for setting up drops and the concept of using seeding to maneuver in the phase diagram without needing to calculate a phase diagram.
-This method revolutionized the protein crystallization process.
+This method revolutionised the protein crystallisation process.